Olex2/help/gui/EN/home/extension_modules.md

 This can be any text for your records and that will help you identify the machine where the module has been installed to.
 Typically this is something like *My Work Computer*.

 ## Modules
 All extension modules that are available for this version of Olex2 (version number and also alpha, beta or release) will be listed here.
-Select the module you are interested in and the 'Please Choos a Module' button will change to 'Install'.
+Select the module you are interested in and the 'Please Choose a Module' button will change to 'Install'.
 Press this button to start the installation.